Hugo Award for Best Fanzine

-During the 78 nomination years, including Retro Hugo years, 143 magazines run by hundreds of editors have been finalists.
+During the 79 nomination years, including Retro Hugo years, 144 magazines run by hundreds of editors have been finalists.
 Of these, 45 magazines have won, including ties.
 File 770 and Locus have each won 8 times, the most wins of any magazine.
 File 770 also holds the record for most final ballot nominations at 31; Locus has been a finalist 13 times.
-Mimosa has won 6 of 14 nominations, Ansible has won 5 out of 11, and Science Fiction Review has won 4 of 12; they are the only other magazines to win more than twice.
-Journey Planet was won once out of 13 nominations.
+Mimosa has won 6 of 14 nominations, Ansible has won 5 out of 11, Science Fiction Review has won 4 of 12, and nerds of a feather, flock together has won 3 of 8; they are the only other magazines to win more than twice.
 Challenger has the most nominations without winning at 12; the next highest is FOSFAX with 7.
 As editor of Locus Charles N. Brown has won 8 of 13 nominations, though he shared 8 of those awards with Dena Brown.
 Richard E. Geis has won 6 of 15 nominations for his work on Science Fiction Review, Psychotic, and The Alien Critic; Mike Glyer has won 8 of 31 for editing File 770; David Langford has won 5 of 12 for work on Ansible and Twil-Ddu; and Richard Lynch and Nicki Lynch have both won 6 of 14 nominations for Mimosa; Christopher J Garcia has been nominated 18 times for both The Drink Tank and Journey Planet, winning once for each, with James Bacon appearing on 15 of those nominations.
 Guy H. Lillian III has the most nominations without winning at 12 for Challenger.